Top 5 Condition Monitoring Sensors in 2026

 - How do condition monitoring sensors improve availability on critical assets?

-Continuous vibration and temperature monitoring detects early signs of bearing wear, imbalance, and lubrication issues that typically go unnoticed during manual inspections.
+Continuous vibration and temperature monitoring detect early signs of bearing wear, imbalance, and lubrication issues that are typically missed during manual inspections.
 By catching these problems early, teams can schedule repairs before failures occur, protecting uptime and keeping production targets stable across continuous or multi-shift operations.

 - Do I need vibration expertise to use condition monitoring sensors effectively?

 Not necessarily.
 Modern platforms include automated diagnostics, fault-type identification, severity scoring, and clear recommended actions.
-These tools help technicians and reliability engineers understand what is happening without needing to interpret raw spectra.
+These tools help technicians and reliability engineers understand what is happening without interpreting raw spectra.
 Plants with vibration specialists can still drill into the data when needed, but day-to-day teams benefit from simplified guidance.

 - How does condition monitoring data connect to work orders and maintenance workflows?

-Most sensors send data to a cloud platform that interprets anomalies and forwards alerts to your CMMS through integrations or connectors.
+Most sensors send data to a cloud platform, which interprets anomalies and forwards alerts to your CMMS via integrations or connectors.
 Systems like Tractian simplify this by housing sensor data and maintenance execution in the same platform so that fault detection automatically generates inspections, updates asset records, and informs planning without switching tools.

-- Can these sensors monitor intermittent or variable-speed machines?
+- Can these sensors monitor intermittent, variable-speed, or low-speed machines?

-Some sensor platforms are capable of monitoring equipment that starts and stops frequently or runs at changing speeds.
+Some sensor platforms can monitor equipment that starts and stops frequently, runs at varying speeds, or operates at low RPMs.
 Advanced features like motion-triggered sampling and automatic RPM detection help capture accurate data whenever the machine is active.
-This allows teams to monitor assets that traditional route-based vibration programs often struggle to assess.
+For low-speed equipment, ultrasound sensing is particularly valuable because it detects friction and early-stage wear at frequencies where traditional vibration analysis has inherent limitations.
+This allows teams to monitor assets that route-based vibration programs often struggle to assess.

 - What certifications or ratings should I look for in harsh or hazardous environments?